-Investing in early childhood education is a solution that creates upward mobility by ensuring all children have the opportunity to build foundations for long-term success in life.
-Children who receive a high-quality early childhood education are proven to be more likely to earn higher wages, live healthier lives, avoid engagement in the criminal justice system, raise stronger families and contribute to society.
-The benefits of high-quality programs from birth through age 5 do not end with one child but instead extend to their entire family, now and in the years to come.
+Investing in early childhood education creates upward mobility by providing all children with a solid foundation for long-term success in life.
+These benefits do not end with one child but extend to their entire families and communities in the years to come.

-- Participants in high-quality early childhood education also showed long-term health benefits, including reduced rates of depression, smoking and cardiovascular disease.
+- Adults who participated in high-quality early education programs as children, like Head Start saw long-term health benefits, including reduced rates of depression, alcohol and tobacco use, and cardiovascular disease.

 - Research shows that Head Start improves the parenting practices of parents while their child is attending the program, as well as their own children decades later.
 Supportive parental involvement contributes to a child’s long term success in school and life.